 The Erasmus Charter for Higher Education (ECHE) provides the general quality framework for European and international cooperation activities a higher education institution (HEI) may carry out within the Erasmus+ Programme.

-However, it is an eligibility requirement for UK universities and other organisations whose core work is in the field of higher education to hold the ECHE in order to participate in Erasmus+.
+It is an eligibility requirement for UK universities and other organisations whose core work is in the field of higher education to hold the ECHE in order to apply for Erasmus+ funding and take part in Erasmus+ projects.